 When a future action is decided on right at the moment of speech, use will + verb.

 Remember that in informal speech, Anglophones automatically contract will with the subject pronoun (e.g., I will = I’ll).
-If you use the full form of the verb, your speech will likely sound stiff and unnatural, so you should practice saying the following until you can produce them automatically.
+If you use the full verb, your speech will likely sound stiff and unnatural, so you should practice saying the following constructions until you can use them automatically in conversation.

 Now, some examples.